 The Norm Scale Calculator alleviates the conversion of the different scales.
 Either you can directly type scores into the text fields and the program does the transformation, or you can drag the slider to the desired score (User Guide).
-The Norm Scale Calculator is integrated into our different test analysis software products by default, e. g. the programs WPPSI III, WISC-IV, WIE, Hawik 4, DEMAT 1+ / 2+, DEMAT 3+ / 4, EBSK and RZD 2-6.
+The Norm Scale Calculator is integrated into our different test analysis software products by default, e. g. the programs KABC-II, WPPSI III, WISC-IV, WAIS-IV, and RZD 2-6.
 Additionally, you can calculate the age of the person at the time of the testing.

 You can find a more detailed overview of the programm function in the Online-Help.

-In case, you do not need a visualization or the calculation of confidence intervals, the following small conversion utility might be of use for you.
+In case, you do not need the full funcionality of the desktop version, following small conversion utility might be of use for you.
 It converts different norm scales like IQ values, T values, standard values (e. g.
 IST-2000R), value points from Wechsler Intelligence Scales and percent ranks.
-Please fill in a value into a field and press return:
+Please fill in a value into a field and press return or use the slider:

 The Norm Scale Calculator may be used free of charge for privat or vocational activities (e.g. as psychologist, therapist ...).
 The software and any authorized copies that you make are the intellectual property of Psychometrica.
 You agree to hold Psychometrica harmless from any and all liabilities, losses, actions, damages, or claims (including all reasonable expenses, costs, and attorneys fees) arising out of using the software if they are not deliberately intended or caused by grossly negligent behavior of Psychometrica and its suppliers.
 We do not grant you the right to sublicense or distribute the software.
 You may not modify, adapt, translate or create derivative works based upon the software.
 You will not reverse engineer, decompile, disassemble or otherwise attempt to discover the source code of the software except to the extent you may be expressly permitted to reverse engineer or decompile under applicable law.